SYNchroACK/intelmq/docs/proposal.md

 * **admin {runtime, defaults, pipeline} configuration:** a configuration file used by IntelMQ sysadmin and also used by intelmqctl.
 * **internal {runtime, defaults, pipeline} configuration:** a hidden configuration file only used by intelmqctl to track of the last successfully configuration used to perform some action through intelmqctl.
 This file is located in `/var/run/intelmq/` and should not be manually changed.
 * **`process_manager: "pid/systemd"`**: is a parameter on defaults configuration which will define the process manager that IntelMQ will use to manage the bots.
-* **`botnet: true/false`** is a parameter of runtime configuration per each bot to define if a bot is part of the botnet or not.
 * **`onboot: true/false`** is a parameter of runtime configuration per each bot to define if a bot will start on boot.
-* **`botnet_onboot: true/false`** is a parameter of defaults configuration which will define if the bots configured as part of the botnet will start onboot.
 * **`run_mode: <scheduled/stream>`** is a parameter of runtime configuration per each bot to define how bot should run.
  - **`stream`:** this value will allow the bot to run and process messages indefinitely.
  - **`scheduled`:** this value will allow the bot to start at `schedule_time` (bot parameter), run one successfully time and then exit.